-On a regular basis Astra invites teachers to participate in theme days, events and webinars on relevant topics, such as the final exam in natural sciences, sustainable development, talented students or bringing physical exercises into the classroom.
-These theme days ensure the participants new insights, the possibility to exchange knowledge and to network.
+Astra invites teachers regularly to participate in theme days, events and webinars on relevant topics, such as the final exam in natural sciences, sustainable development, talented students or bringing physical exercises into the classroom.
+These theme days ensure the participant's new insights, exchange knowledge and to network.

 The Big Bang Conference